-Vermont Foodbank Vermont Foodbank (partner since 2010) is the state's largest hunger-relief organization, gathers and shares quality food and nurtures partnerships so that no one in Vermont will go hungry.
-Committee on Temporary Shelter Committee on Temporary Shelter (partner since 2010) advocates for long-term solutions to end homelessness and provides emergency shelter, services, and long-term housing for Vermonters who are experiencing homelessness or are marginally housed.
+Vermont Foodbank Vermont Foodbank (Partner since 2010) is the state's largest hunger-relief organization, gathers and shares quality food and nurtures partnerships so that no one in Vermont will go hungry.
+Committee on Temporary Shelter Committee on Temporary Shelter (Partner since 2010) advocates for long-term solutions to end homelessness and provides emergency shelter, services, and longterm housing for Vermonters who are experiencing homelessness or are marginally housed.
 Committee on Temporary Shelter Program Highlight: Champlain funds established and continue to support the Committee on Temporary Shelter's (COTS) Housing Resource Center's Opportunity and Prevention Funds.

-Champlain employees and families participate in annual COTS walk fundraiser.
+Champlain employees participating in the COTS Coolest Lunch fundraising and awareness event.
 The Opportunity Fund is designed to assist working households that earn between 30% - 60% HUD area median income (AMI) who are at risk of becoming homeless.
 Families or individuals receive short-term, flexible funding, and accompanying services to stabilize them for the long term and avoid homelessness.
 COTS' Housing Resource Center provides key supporting services to the households helping them create sustainable budgets, maintain credit, and linking them with financial literacy programs.
 The Prevention Fund provides small, one-time financial assistance to help cover household financial gaps for households who meet the criteria for successful intervention, but do not qualify for other prevention options.
 This funding is critical for helping a range of households from 30% - 60% AMI, who often do not receive mainstream benefits or do not qualify for public prevention resources.
 Such assistance provides crucial support to help people stay housed, improve their credit, financial literacy, and overall financial accountability.
-In addition to monetary support for over a decade numerous employees at Champlain have given personal time volunteering and participating in the annual COTS walk, as well as on the board of directors.
+In addition to monetary support for over a decade, numerous employees at Champlain have given personal time volunteering and participating in the annual COTS walk, as well as on the board of directors.
 MENTAL HEALTH / SUBSTANCE ABUSE

-Centerpoint Services

-Centerpoint Services (partner since 2012) provides a full array of treatment & educational support and programs to teens, young adults, and their families faced with emotional, behavioral, mental health, substance abuse, or special learning needs.
+Centerpoint Services Centerpoint Services (Partner since 2012) provides a full array of treatment & educational support and programs to teens, young adults, and their families faced with emotional, behavioral, mental health, substance abuse, or special learning needs.

-#

-Lund

-Lund (partner since 2014) provides integrated services - adoption, education, treatment, and family support - to help Vermont's children thrive by empowering struggling and vulnerable families to learn ways to break their cycles of poverty, addiction, and abuse.
+Lund Lund (Partner since 2014) provides integrated services - adoption, education, treatment, and family support - to help Vermont's children thrive by empowering struggling and vulnerable families to learn ways to break their cycles of poverty, addiction, and abuse.

 Spectrum Youth & Family Services

-Spectrum Youth & Family Services (partner since 2013) empowers teenagers, young adults, and their families to make and sustain positive changes through prevention, intervention, and life skills services.
+Spectrum Youth & Family Services (Partner since 2013) empowers teenagers, young adults, and their families to make and sustain positive changes through prevention, intervention, and life skills services.

 THE ARTS

 BCA

 FLYNN

-Burlington City Arts Burlington City Arts (partr

-Burlington City Arts (partner since 2013) nurtures a dynamic environment through the arts, making quality experiences and opportunities accessible to a broad audience.

 The Flynn Center

+a broad audience.

-The Flynn Center (partner since 2010) encourages the enjoyment, understanding, and development of the performing arts in Vermont through diverse and engaging artistic experiences.
+Burlington City Arts The Flynn Center (Partner since 2010) encourages the enjoyment, understanding, and development of the performing arts in Vermont through diverse and engaging artistic experiences.